Beginner Gardener: 7 Common Mistakes to Avoid

 -

 - Choose plants suited to your situation: based on your observations, opt for plants that will thrive in your conditions.
 You’ll find many resources (online, in garden centres or books) to learn which species suit your climate, soil type and available sunlight.
-Our site’s Plantfit, plant right!, app can help you choose the right plant for your garden.
+Our site’s Plantfit, plant wisely!, app can help you select the right plant for your garden.

-As Beth Chatto, the famous British gardener, used to say: “Right plant, right place.”
+As the famous British gardener Beth Chatto said: “Right plant, right place.”

 This is a fundamental gardening principle.
 By following it, you’ll maximise your chances of successful planting, with more vigorous, beautiful and easier-to-maintain plants.